weewx/weewx/docs_src/quickstarts/pip.md

 The tool `weectl` will ask you a series of questions, then create a directory `weewx-data` in your home directory with a new configuration file.
-It will also install skins, documentation, utilitiy files, and examples in the same directory.
+It will also install skins, documentation, utility files, and examples in the same directory.
 The database and reports will also go into that directory, but only after you run `weewxd`, as shown in the following step.